lemlac/mulem/docs/reference.md

     print("third!")
 ```

-### Exception Types (`except`)
+### Exception Types (`error`)

 Exceptions are bit like both `struct` and `enum`.
-Every `except`-type is a member of the `Exception` sum type.
-When your program compiles, all `Exception` members get collected together.
-The compiler tracks which `Excpetion` memebers are possible in any block.
+Every `error` type is a member of the `error` sum type.
+When your program compiles, all of `error`'s members get collected together.
+The compiler tracks which `error` memebers are possible in any block.
 See "Error Handling" for more details.
 Instantiation works the same as enums.

 ```
-OutOfBounds :: except        -- No data.
+OutOfBounds :: error        -- No data.
-DivideByZero :: except =
+DivideByZero :: error =
     value: int               -- Attach data on this.
 ```